govindrajawat/k8s-monitoring/README.md

     1. Configure persistent storage for Prometheus and Grafana
     2. Set up proper ingress with authentication
     3. Configure long-term storage for Prometheus (e.g., Thanos or Cortex)
-    4. Set up proper alerting rules in Alertmanager
+    4. Set up proper alerting rules in Alertmanager (update SMTP/PagerDuty in `kustomize/base/alertmanager/alertmanager-configmap.yaml`)
     5. Configure Grafana to use an external database
+    6. **Change all placeholder secrets and credentials before deploying!**

 ## Cleanup